addict4speed/first_app/first_app/README.markdown

-== Welcome to Rails

-Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.

 This pattern splits the view (also called the presentation) into "dumb" templates that are primarily responsible for inserting pre-built data in between